 Homeowners generally don’t get excited about the type of roofing materials on their houses.
-They much prefer to spend money on other home improvement projects like a kitchen or bathroom remodel, putting in a pool or even painting the interior of the house.
+They much prefer to spend money on other home improvement projects like a kitchen or bathroom remodel, putting in a pool, or even painting the interior of the house.
 However, having a roof that is in good condition can protect the investment in your home and reduce the stress caused by a poorly maintained roof.

 When your roof needs to be replaced you will have to decide on the roofing material you want to use.
-While most homeowners choose to replace their roof with the same materials used previously, sometime clients choose to go a different direction.
+While most homeowners choose to replace their roof with the same materials used previously, sometimes clients choose to go a different direction.
 Below are eleven popular roofing materials.
 Some of these roof types are commonly used in the Flower Mound and greater Dallas-Fort Worth areas while others are installed more frequently in other regions or states.

 As you consider the different types of roofing materials, you will want to take into consideration the long terms costs of a roof.
 Choosing the cheapest roofing materials may not be the most cost effective in the long term.

 The most common roofing material in Texas, and in the United States, is asphalt shingles.
-In fact, asphalt shingles make more than 80% of the residential roofing market.
-They are relatively inexpensive, are easy to install and can last for around 25 years if properly maintained.
+In fact, asphalt shingles make up more than 80% of the residential roofing market.
+They are relatively inexpensive, are easy to install, and can last for around 25 years if properly maintained.
 Asphalt shingles are widely available in almost any location and come in a variety of colors.

 Two specific qualities of asphalt shingles make them a good fit for North Texans – they provide protection against wind and are able to absorb impact.
 The ability to absorb impact is helpful during Texas storms and in particular during the hail season.